INTRODUCTION

 HOW REGULAR EATING SUPPORTS BLOOD SUGAR LEVELS

 Blood sugar fluctuations can lead to fatigue, mood swings and cravings.
-Eating regular, balanced meals helps prevent sudden spikes and crashes, keeping glucose levels stable.
+Eating regular and balanced meals helps prevent sudden spikes and crashes, keeping glucose levels stable.
 Complex carbohydrates, fibre and protein slow down sugar absorption, providing a steady energy supply.
 Avoiding long gaps between meals reduces the likelihood of overeating and stabilises insulin production.
 A well-balanced eating routine supports better blood sugar regulation, reducing the risk of metabolic disorders like diabetes.

 PREVENTING OVEREATING AND CRAVINGS